What are High Rate Algal Ponds?

 Have you heard of the term 'high rate algal ponds'?
 You'd be excused if you hadn't but, since you are here and reading this post, you'd obviously like to know more.

-Keep reading to learn the ins and outs of high rate algal pools and, if you'd like some further info regarding wastewater, give Express Wastewater a call on 1300 722 517 and we can help.
+Keep reading to learn the ins and outs of high-rate algal pools and, if you'd like some further info regarding wastewater, give Express Wastewater a call at 1300 722 517 and we can help.

 What are HRAPs?